till-tietz/parsel/README.md

 ## Example

-The following quick (and slightly silly) example will hopefully serve to illustrate the functions and ideas behind how parsel operates.
+The following toy example will hopefully serve to illustrate the functions and ideas behind how `parsel` operates.
 We’ll set up the following scraping job:

 1.  navigate to a random wikipedia article
 2.  retrieve its title
 3.  navigate to the first linked page on the article
 4.  retrieve the linked page’s title and first section

-and parallelize it with parsel.
+and parallelize it with `parsel`.

-parsel requires two things:
+`parsel` requires two things:

 1.  some scraping function defining the actions to be executed in each RSelenium instance